sidharth-v-s/NetNinjaSuite/README.md

 ### Results Management

 **Viewing Results:**
-1. Navigate to "View Results" from main menu
-2. Browse through timestamped scan results
+1. Results appear directly within each tool's interface as scans complete
+2. Each tool shows its specific results in real-time below the menu options
-3. Results are color-coded by type and status
+3. Results are color-coded by type and status (green for success, red for errors, yellow for warnings)

-**Available Options:**
-- **Clear Results** - Remove all current results
-- **Export Results** - Save to timestamped file in results/ directory
+4. Navigate to "View Results" from main menu for consolidated view of all results

+**Available Options in Each Tool:**
-- **Save Configuration** - Export current tool settings
+- **Start Scan** - Begin scanning with current settings
+- **Configure Settings** - Modify tool-specific parameters
-- **Filter Results** - Search results by keyword
+- **Clear Results** - Remove results for this specific tool only
 - **Back to Main Menu** - Return to main interface

+**Global Results Management:**
+- **View Results** - See all results from all tools in one consolidated view
+- **Export Results** - Save all results to timestamped file in results/ directory
+- **Filter Results** - Search through all results by keyword

 **Export Formats:**
 - Results are exported to `results/scan_results_YYYYMMDD_HHMMSS.txt`